The Last Worker

-The Last Worker is an adventure video game developed by Wolf & Woof and Oiffy.
+The Last Worker is an adventure video game developed by Wolf & Wood and Oiffy.
 Wired Productions published it in 2023 for multiple platforms.
 It is a satirical take on big tech and has the player perform puzzles inspired by warehouse workers.

 Gameplay

 Players control the last human worker in an otherwise automated fulfillment center.
 At first, players solve puzzles to correctly sort packages.
 After the protagonist is convinced by revolutionaries to sabotage the facility, stealth game elements are added, and players must engage in additional puzzles while maintaining high productivity levels.
 If their productivity falls below a certain level, they are fired from their job.
 Players are assisted by a robot sidekick named Skew.
 As the revolutionaries' demands become greater, players must choose whether they wish to continue assisting the revolutionaries, ally with the tech CEO who owns the warehouse, or seek more personal fulfillment.

 Development

 The Last Worker feature comic book-style art by Mike McMahon.
 Voice actors include Ólafur Darri Ólafsson, Jason Isaacs, and Clare-Hope Ashitey.
 Wired Productions released the game for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on March 30.
 It supports the PlayStation VR2 and Quest 2.